AutoCAD PostScript EPS – Plotting to Scale with Virtual Printer [ Tutorial ]Updated: June 22, 2014

-One of the most common questions asked by architecture students during their early years in composing their boards using Photoshop or illustrator is “How to plot AutoCAD drawings to scale into Adobe Photoshop?”
+One of the most common questions asked by architecture students during their early years when they are composing their boards is “How to plot AutoCAD drawings to scale into Adobe Photoshop or Illustrator?”
 This tutorial would be great for beginners.

-The best way to plot to scale would be to create a PostScript files from AutoCAD via the Plot dialogue box.
+The best method is none other than to create a Virtual Plotter, with a virtual plotter you can plot to a virtual PostScript files from AutoCAD and import the EPS files into Photoshop.
 This requires few setup configurations to the PostScript plotter on your computer.
-To create EPS files, all you need to do is to add a plotter that uses the EPS format and then configure it to plot to a file rather than to a physical plotter.
+To create EPS files, all you need to do is to add a virtual plotter that uses the EPS format and then configure it to plot to a file rather than to a physical plotter.

-AutoCAD does not automatically create the PostScript plotter for you when the software is install by default, it require minor configuration, a simple wizard that will guide you thru steps by steps.
+AutoCAD does not automatically create the PostScript plotter for you when the software is installed by default, it require minor configuration, a simple wizard that will guide you thru steps by steps.

-(7) Next would be the naming of the file, you can leave it default or key in the preference name.
-It is adviceable to leave it as is.
+Next would be the naming of the file, you can leave it default or key in the preference name.
+It is advisable to leave it as is.